carlossantillana/psdd/README.md

 ulimit -s  unlimited

 ### How to Change Datasets
 To change between small and large datasets.
-You need to comment out the respective line starting with 'XCL_EMULATION_MODE=' in both hw_emu and sw_emu makefiles.
+There will be two lines  starting with 'XCL_EMULATION_MODE=' in both `./faux_make_sw_emu.sh` and `faux_make_hw_emu`.
+Comment out the one your don't want to run and comment in the one you do want.

 In addition you need to edit files include/psdd/psdd_node.h, and include/psdd/fpga_kernel_psdd_node.h

-ctrl+f for //For map_network and make sure the lines below are not commented out for large network support
+ctrl+f for `//For map_network` and make sure the lines below are not commented out for large network support

-ctrl+f for //For grids network and make sure the lines below are not commented out for small network support-
+ctrl+f for `//For grids network` and make sure the lines below are not commented out for small network support-